 Goodyear, U.S. Marine Corps Reserve Team up to Host 9th Annual Toys for Tots Events

--- Participants can donate at select Goodyear Auto Service Centers and win blimp ride
+--Participants can donate at select Just Tires stores and win blimp ride

 AKRON, Ohio, Nov.
 22, 2019 /PRNewswire/ -- The Goodyear Blimps and the U.S. Marine Corps Reserve will conduct their ninth joint maneuver in December benefiting the U.S. Marine Corps Reserve Toys for Tots Program.
 Public toy collection events will be hosted at the company's airship bases in Florida and Ohio.
 A California-based blimp crew will join Toys for Tots volunteer efforts in Los Angeles County in lieu of hosting an event.